Search for tag: "religion"

 The Firth Memorial Lectureship was founded by the Reverend John d'ewe Evelyn Firth in memory of his father, John Benjamin Firth, Historian of Nottingham and his mother Helena Gertrude Firth.
 The…

-From Digital Communications 0 likes 59 plays 0
+From Helen Frost 0 likes 59 plays 0

 Part 1 - Philosophical and Theological Anthropology in the 21st Century